 Is a Holdover Tenant Considered a Squatter?

 Not at all!
-If a tenant refuses to leave your property once their term comes to an end, you have two options:
+If a tenant refuses to leave your Florida property once their term comes to an end, you have two options:

 What Rights do Squatters Have in the State of Florida?

 Squatters can lay claim to a property (usually abandoned, foreclosed, or otherwise unoccupied building) after living in it for a continuous period of time.
-In the state of Florida, for an adverse possession claim to be valid, a squatter needs to have lived in the property for at least 7 years.
+In the state of Florida, for an adverse possession claim to be valid, a squatter must have lived in the property for at least 7 years.

 When they file for legal occupation, they are no longer regarded as criminal trespassers and have legal authority to continue occupying the property.